techidaily/site-win11-tips/source/_posts/guide-to-restore-connection-with-vanished-ubisoft-launcher.md

  Some players have said disabling antivirus shields can resolve the “Unable to find the Ubisoft Game Launcher” error.
 Antivirus tools can cause this issue when they confuse legitimate game files to be malware (otherwise known as false positives).

  You can address such a potential cause by temporarily disabling real-time protection in Windows Security.
-Check out this[guide to disabling Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) for instructions about how to do so.
+Check out this [guide to disabling Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) for instructions about how to do so.
 Also, turn off the**Cloud-delivered protection** ,**Automatic sample submission** , and**Tamper Protection** options just beneath Window’s**Security Real-time protection** option.

 ![Windows Security settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/windows-security-settings.jpg)